|The design of legal products

 A key, and much underestimated, quality in our crazy sugar-coated world.
 Where you are confronted with imperfect, incomplete or conflicting information, variables that are beyond your control (children, animals, opposing ISDA negotiators), unknown unknowns — in short, complex systems — then your decision making process should be iterative.

-That is, you iterate.
+That is, you should iterate.
 The decision process is not static, it is not preordained — it is an ongoing dynamic process.

 This principle applies whether you are solving new problems, dealing with an unexpected crisis, or building out your system — the end-to-end principle allows maximum iteration.
 Don’t be wedded to the way you’ve been doing things — I know, I know my little eaglets, it is so hard to let go of the comfort blanket of precedent, but you must — try, and expect things to fail.
 Don’t commit.
 Scrub them out and try again.